 Linux kernel built with the UDF file system(CONFIG_UDF_FS) support is

-vulnerable to an information leakage issue.
-It could occur while reading
+vulnerable to a crash.
+It could occur while fetching inode information from a

-An unprivileged user could use this flaw to leak kernel memory bytes.
+An unprivileged user could use this flaw to crash the kernel resulting in DoS.

 This issue affects the versions of the Linux kernel as shipped with